mullazeeshan/mullazeeshan/README.md

 I'm a Data Science practitioner and computer programmer with an avid interest lies in applied machine learning and deep learning.

-You can see what I am currently upto on [zeeshanmulla.me](https://www.zeeshanmulla.me/)

 When in times of leisure,
  - ⚡ Fun fact: I love to cook, to read books in the genre of mystery, and self-help and varied interest for gaming or variety of sports..
 I am usually found pursuing a MooC or reading a book to gain knowledge about the stuff that I don't know or with the intention of deep diving into stuff that I already now.
 - 👯 I’m looking to collaborate on machine learning and natural language projects, DL Computer vision too interests me and healthcareNLP.